coolbrett/espn-fantasy-basketball-discord-bot/README.md

 TO-DO
 -----
 - Write setup command that takes all the parameters needed to create a league object
-    - Store this data is a JSON, then look into SQL DB and how to connect it
+    - Store this data is a JSON, then look into NoSQL DB and how to connect it
-    - Write descriptions for new setup command parameters
+    - Chose Firebase -- setup docs here -> https://firebase.google.com/docs/firestore/quickstart?authuser=0#python
-    - All commands now need to load the league associated with their guild_id
+    - Once DB connected, figure out how to update and pull data directly from DB
-    - Write /help-private-leagues command to give instructions on how to get espn_s2 and swid
+- Try and make the commands uniform -- scoreboard kind of sucks, get rid of '|'across commands if possible
-- Try and make the commands uniform -- scoreboard kind of sucks
+- Add logging?
 - deploy the bot to Azure
 - set up github actions for automated deployments
 - Add new useful and advanced stats